MrHubble/mrhubble.github.io/index.md

 title: Home
 ---

-It's only code.
+<h1>It's only code</h1>

 I have a tendency to take code related decisions too seriously.
 There are more important things in life than code.

 One of the most calming things I've ever read in a dev article was from [Corey Haines](http://blog.coreyhaines.com/2012/12/why-i-dont-use-activesupportconcern.html?m=1) in discussing whether to use a certain concept or not: